awesome548/LLMind/PROJECT-REPORT.md

    lens, and Perspectives appear when the journey reaches them.
 Every feature that cannot find a place on the spine is a candidate for the diagnostics drawer or deletion.
+   **[PART-PAID — disclosure mechanics, not yet pedagogy.]** The journey now has a documented shape (USER-FLOWS.md F0–F9) and a chosen front door (the first-run brief-first/discover-first choice, §2.16); the dock, cross-tab and timeline disclose progressively.
+Whether the disclosure actually *teaches* the journey is a study question (the testing plan deliberately leaves F4–F8 untutored to measure discoverability).
+Not done: the K5 lens-bar end state, and the deletion audit this item really asks for.

 2. **Run the deferred study — it is now the bottleneck for every claim.** 3–5 participants (include non-novices this time; the dissertation flags the